Stepping Out of The Box

 Building on the exhibition theme, join us for this thought-provoking Panel Talk.

-South West Durham is an area where a lot of jobs are distributed along traditional gender lines – with a high proportion of women completely out of the labour market.
-At the same time, a lot of investment is being poured into the regeneration of the area, with a particular flourishing of the cultural sector.
-As well as a brand new engineering-focused college.
+South West Durham is an area in which many jobs are still distributed along traditional gender lines – with a high proportion of women completely out of the labour market and low proportion of women running their own businesses.
+At the same time, a lot of investment is being poured into the regeneration of the area, with a particular flourishing of the cultural sector – as well as a brand new engineering-focused college.

-Tom Dower is the Principal of UTC South Durham and has a background of engineering, project management, management consultancy, teaching and school leadership and is passionate about getting girls into STEM subjects.
+Tom Dower is the Principal of UTC South Durham and has a background of engineering, project management, management consultancy, teaching and school leadership.
+He is passionate about getting girls into STEM subjects.

 Dr Julie Crawshaw is a Senior Lecturer in Art and Design History at Northumbria University and her research explores what art does in urban-rural development contexts in relation to liveability.
 Her PhD study followed the regeneration practice of Sunderland.